 D&W combine #165 sits at the 8th Street station in Richmond in August 1903, just after completion of the line.

 The Dayton & Western Traction Company was incorporated on February 10, 1897, to built a standard-gauge electric interurban from the end of the 3rd Street tracks of Dayton's City Railway towards Richmond, Indiana via Eaton.
 Under President J. E. Lowes of Dayton, $400,000 in capital was raised to begin construction.
-Previous plans for a traction line on a similar route by companies such as the Dayton, Johnsville & Eaton Railway were stillborn, but the principals of the D&W purchased a two-thirds interest in the Dayton & Western Turnpike, now US-35, to secure a right-of-way and to prevent any direct competition from other fledgling electric railway companies.
+Prior plans for a traction line on a similar route by companies such as the Dayton, Johnsville & Eaton Railway were stillborn, but the principals of the D&W purchased a two-thirds interest in the Dayton & Western Turnpike, now US-35, to secure a right-of-way and to prevent any direct competition from other fledgling electric railway companies.
 Montgomery and Preble counties granted franchises to the company to operate along the highways and surveying began, with initial construction of the 22 miles to Eaton under way by January of 1898.
-Spring storms on March 22 delayed construction due to damaged or destroyed bridges and roadbed along the nearly straight but none too flat route between Dayton and Eaton, which had a maximum grade of 4%.
+Spring storms on March 22 delayed construction due to damaged or destroyed bridges and roadbed along the nearly straight but none too flat route, which had a maximum grade of 4%.

 Track was constructed mostly to the side of the highway with its own bridges, all of steel construction on their own abutments.
-In built up areas the track was constructed in the middle of the street.
+In built-up areas the track was constructed in the middle of the street.
 The single-track route was built west from the end of the City Railway tracks at 3rd and Abbey in Dayton.
 The downtown station was at different locations throughout the company's history, but it was first at the Beckel Hotel at 3rd and Jefferson, then during the Ohio Electric and C&LE years there was a shared passenger and freight depot a block and a half east at 3rd and Kenton.
 The power house and carbarn was located in West Alexandria.
 This location approximately half way between Dayton and Richmond was chosen for ease of power distribution.
 Like many shorter interurbans, the D&W generated direct current electricity that was fed straight into the running wires.
-However, because of the limited transmission distance achievable with direct current, a booster feed was also built to the Dayton side of the line to prevent voltage drop, especially when multiple cars were pulling up the steep grades.
+However, because of the limited transmission distance achievable with direct current, a booster feed was also built to the Dayton side of the line to prevent voltage drop when multiple cars were pulling up the steep grades.
 Dual overhead wires were used to eliminate the need for switches at turnouts or passing sidings, though in an unusual cost saving measure, aluminum conductors were used instead of the traditional copper.
 Six cars were ordered from the G. C. Kuhlman Company of Cleveland, four were passenger cars, and two were combines with baggage compartments in addition to passenger seating.
 Delivered with only one traction motor per truck, these underpowered cars were later refitted with extra motors to help climb the difficult grades on the line.
 Operations from Dayton to West Alexandria began on June 15, 1898 with service to Eaton commencing exactly one month later.

 A D&W car is climbing the southern/eastern approach to the Ohio Viaduct along US-35 northwest of Eaton near Lexington Road.

 Grading for the extension to Indiana began in early 1903, but the Pennsylvania Railroad was unwilling to allow the D&W to cross their Richmond Division tracks despite an existing grade crossing at Main and Vine in Eaton, and another crossing of their Springfield & Richmond line by the street railway in Dayton at Conover Street.
-Both of those crossings could not be grade-separated due to being in such densely built-up locations.
+Neither of those crossings could be grade-separated since they were in such densely built-up locations.
 Because of the Pennsylvania Railroad's intransigence, the D&W had to build two steel viaducts over the railroad.
 Due to the relatively flat terrain near Lexington Road northwest of Eaton (the Ohio Viaduct), and what is today Roby Lane east of Richmond near the state border (the Indiana Viaduct), these overpasses required long approach ramps in order to keep the grade manageable.
 The construction of the viaducts represented a significant expense for the D&W, along with the concomitant expansion of the car roster, barns, and power plant.
 Nevertheless, the extension was finally completed with a large celebration in Richmond on August 13, 1903 with six new cars from the Barney & Smith Car Company in Dayton.
 Connections to the Indiana system were over the Richmond Street and Interurban Railway between Richmond and Dublin, with the Indianapolis and Eastern Railway running from Dublin to Indianapolis.
 These would become part of the Terre Haute, Indianapolis & Eastern Traction Company in 1907, a conglomeration of previously independent lines similar to the Ohio Electric and later Cincinnati & Lake Erie.
 A branch line was also constructed to serve the Cedar Springs Health Resort about a mile north of the main line at New Westville.
 This branch was continued north of Cedar Springs to the small village of New Paris, and it opened on November 22, 1903.